Finding Demographic Statistics

 - Links to United States and Texas resources with statistics on elementary, secondary, and post-secondary education.

-- A central site intended to to provide easy access to statistics provided by the more that 90 federal agencies which produce statistics of interest to the public.
-Browse through a list of topics or search by keyword.
+- A central site intended to to provide easy access to statistics provided by more than 100 federal agencies which produce statistics of interest to the public.
+Search by keyword.

 - U.S. Census Bureau